Your Attractive Heading

 Step 1: Create a FSA ID

-Before you can file the FAFSA, you will need to create a Federal Student ID.
+Before you can file the FAFSA, you need to create a Federal Student ID.
 Your FSA ID is the username and password you will use to access all Federal Student Aid websites, including StudentAid.gov, which is home to the FAFSA form.
 Before you can start your FAFSA, your FSA ID must be verified by the Social Security Administration, which can take a few days – so create your FSA ID early!
+Check out this guide from uAspire or this page from Federal Student Aid if you need help.

 Step 2: Gather your information